FAQs about ARISS

 - a TELEBRIDGE, where a dedicated ARISS amateur radio ground station, located somewhere in the world, establishes the radio link with the ISS.
 Voice communications between your students and the astronauts are then patched over regular telephone lines.

 One of the goals of this program is to involve students with amateur radio.
 A direct contact will give your students an opportunity to speak via amateur radio and learn how the radio system works.
-If your school has an amateur radio station that you plan to use for a direct contact, then the station must meet certain technical requirements that are outlined in Section I of the ARISS Contact Requirements form.
-If you do not have a station, then you may be able to work with a local ham radio club to have them install and operate a portable station at your school.
-To learn more about amateur radio and to locate an amateur radio club near you, please contact your ARISS representative.
+If your school has an amateur radio station that you plan to use for a direct contact, then the station must meet certain technical requirements that are outlined in the current Ground Station Recommendations.

 If you are unable to support a direct contact then a telebridge can also be a rewarding experience for students and faculty.
 The ARISS team will help the school set up the telebridge contact and give your students an opportunity to speak via amateur radio and learn how amateur radio works.